 Changes for 1991 included a new instrument cluster with a trip odometer and an engine temperature gauge.
 Optional Aluminum wheels were restyled.
 New taillights were divided into three sections surrounded with body colored trim.
 This would be the last year the coupe model was available (and only 1,665 Ciera Coupes were made in 1991).
 Cieras would remain largely unchanged from 1991 on, making it difficult to pinpoint the model year.

 Power door locks became standard.
 Base Ciera was discontinued leaving the S and SL models.
 2 door models were gone.
 Exterior colors were revised slightly.
 The Cutlass Ciera wagon now had some internal competition in the form of the new Silhouette minivan (itself based on the Cutlass Ciera's A-platform), offering buyers a choice of traditional station wagon or a multi-configurable minivan.

 There was a new driver's airbag.
 2.2-liter 110 horsepower engine (with a 3 speed automatic) replaced the 2.5L Tech IV as base powerplant.
 Bucket seats were dropped from the options list.
 Chassis refinements improved stability during windy conditions.
 The suspension was also refined for a smoother ride.
 Standard wheelcovers were also redesigned.
-A driver's side airbag was new for 1993.
-It was standard on SL models and optional on S models.
+The driver's side airbag was standard on SL models and optional on S models.